-Julian's current major project is a study of the early modern Hispanic reception of the Jewish historian Flavius Josephus (1st Century CE), which examines how the writings of Josephus were used by Christians, Jews and crypto-Jews to define Jewish identities and to understand the history of Jewish-Christian relations in Europe and the New World from 1492 to the later seventeenth century, among, for example, the Sephardic communities of Amsterdam.
+Professor Weiss's current major project is a study of the early modern Hispanic reception of the Jewish historian Flavius Josephus (1st Century CE), which examines how the writings of Josephus were used by Christians, Jews and crypto-Jews to define individual and collective identities in the age of Iberian Empires.
+Spanish translations of Josephus's works shed light on the history of Jewish-Christian relations in Europe and the New World from 1492 to the later seventeenth century, among, for example, the Sephardic communities of Amsterdam.

-My teaching at undergraduate and graduate levels is informed by my research interests, and my classes are a workshop where I test and develop my ideas.
+My teaching at undergraduate and graduate levels is informed by my research interests, and my classes are a workshop where I test and develop ideas.
 Most of my modules cross periods and languages and recognise the multilingual and multicultural heritage of Iberia.
 I teach texts in Castilian, Catalan, Galician-Portuguese, Portuguese, Arabic and Hebrew (the last two in translation).
 A number of my courses are open to students in non-language programmes, such as Jewish Studies, Comparative Literature, English and Medieval Studies.
-Among my recent modules are ‘Bodily Desires: Love, Loathing and Sexuality in Medieval and Early Modern Iberian Lyric’, ‘Sepharad: The Jews of Medieval and Early Modern Spain’, ‘Writing Women in medieval and early modern Spain’, ‘Muslim Spain in the European Imagination from the Middle Ages to Romanticism’.
-I also teach on our first-year core module, ‘Global Iberias’, as well as contribute to our core language module, specialising in translation and stylistics.
 Language is also at the heart of my literature and cultural modules, which include instruction in the rudiments of medieval and Renaissance Spanish and emphasise the value of close textual analysis.

 Publications could not be loaded at this time.
 Please try again later.